stcarrez/resource-embedder/examples/c-help/README.md

 # Embedding help and documentation in C

-This example shows how to you can embed help and documentation files in a C program.
+This example shows how you can embed help and documentation files in a C program.
 This example uses a `package.xml` definition to describe the files and the methods to collect and embed the files.
 The Advance Resource Embedder scans the directory, runs the `man`